akshaybadola/dorc/docs/source/dorc.rst

 3. If the number of models is greater than the number of gpus then again the balancing principle applies, in this case however, the models may share devices.
+4. If both "auto" or "parallel" are given for some models and explicit devices are given for some others, then those with devices given will be allocated first and the rest will be balanced later.

 Models (including new model definitions) can be loaded or unloaded on demand.
 This is a switching capability in case one wants to quickly compare two